 Bipolar Disorder Symptoms In Children

 As explained above, the severe mood swings that are characteristic of bipolar disorder in children come in two phases.
-Manic & depressive episodes.
+Manic and depressive episodes.
 Another important thing to remember here is that there’s no particular ‘time-periods’ that are attached to these episodes.
 They could go on for weeks, months or even years.
 Often some pediatric bipolar disorder patients suffer from both the ‘episodes’ at the same time- the state that these children find themselves in is called the mixed state.

 Symptoms of ‘Manic Episode’: